Social Security Disability Benefits for Thyroid Cancer

 Although thyroid cancer is a serious illness, many claimants are initially denied Social Security Disability benefits.
 Of all claims, only 30 percent are approved during the initial stage of the process.
 The remaining claims are either abandoned by claimants or proceed through a complex disability appeal process.

-The Social Security Disability lawyers at Phillips Disability are experienced in all aspects of Social Security Disability law and have provided compassionate representation to claimants for decades.
+The Social Security Disability lawyers at Dayes Law Firm PC are experienced in all aspects of Social Security Disability law and have provided compassionate representation to claimants for decades.
 We can help build your claim by gathering all applicable medical evidence, reviewing application forms and providing direct representation throughout the process.

 There is no risk in contacting us for a free consultation.
 If your claim is not approved, you will not owe us any legal fees.